OnkelTem/audipomarks/README.md

 - check all the directories and files from it,
 - split the data by smaller marks files
 - and save them under the `local.audipomark` name in the directories they refer to.

+There is also an optional `--normalize` `(-n)` flag, which forces `audipomarks` to filter discovered marks.
+Basically, it removes all the marks which are too close to each other.
+The hard-coded proximity value now is 1 second (1000ms).
+When generating marks with `mark` command (see below), normalization is performed automatically.

 So your should end up with 3 new files: